Help Creating Characters: Character Prompts

 Looking for an interesting character?
 Whether it’s a main role, or a walk-on part in your story, you can get a start with these character prompts.
 If this character does not inspire you, you can get a new character by refreshing the page.

-- Age: 53
+- Age: 46

-- Weaknesses: selfish, blunt
+- Weaknesses: fearful, complaining

 How to Develop an Interesting Character